TeCOS-NIT-Trichy/Inductions-22/README.md

 # TeCOS-Inductions-2022

 Hello guys!
 We welcome you all to the TeCOS Inductions.
 This will be the starting path in your open-source journey.
-Do try to complete both tasks and

 ## General Instructions